ddingding/bayes_count/README.md

 # bayes_count
-bayesian inference of protein function
+bayesian inference of protein function from high-throughput assays